 History of Margam Kali

 The meaning of 'Margam' is path or way.
 But in the religiouscontext, it has a different meaning; here it is known as the path to attain salvation.
 The process of conversion to Christianity was known as "Margam Koodal" until recently in Kerala.
-The theme of the songs revolves around the life of St. Thomas
+The theme of the songs revolves around the life of St. Thomas and his contribution.

-The original Margam Kali describes the arrival of St. Thomas in Malabar, the miracles he performed, the friendship as well as the hostility of the people among whom he worked, the persecution he suffered, the churches and crosses he put up in various places, etc. The Margam Kali songs describe all these details about him.
+The original Margam Kali dance describes the arrival of St. Thomas in Malabar, the miracles he performed, the friendship as well as the hostility of the people among whom he worked, the persecution he suffered, the churches and crosses he put up in various places, etc. The Margam Kali songs describe all these details about him.

 Performance of Margam Kali Dance

 Margam Kali dance is performed in a group.
 This dance consists of several other group dances and martial arts like Parichamuttu Kali.
 The dancers perform this in a circle around a lighted oil lamp while singing songs.
-The lamp represents Christ and the performers his disciples.
-The leader of the troupe or tutor known as 'Asan' leads the song and the group repeats the same.
+The lamp represents Christ and the performers are his disciples.
+The leader of the troupe or tutor, known as 'Asan', leads the song and the group repeats the same.
 The language used in the songs of Margam Kali reveals its relation with the old Tamil form.